jhwei/cam_pos_estimate/README.md

 Find the vertexes of the QR code and solve the PnP problem using OpenCV built-in function.

 The vertexes are found through finding the square contours in the images and estimate the vertexes.

+## Camera Intrinsic Matrix

+The camera intrinsic matrix used in the code is a guess of iPhone 6 camera using problem stated [here](http://phototour.cs.washington.edu/focal.html).

+The distortion coefficient is defined to be zero.